hgshah/CMPUT404F22/docs/remote_teams_onboarding.md

 Contact us on discord if this is not feasible.

+#### Team 12

+On your server, you have to make a superuser account for us with these fields:
+- email: local_default@mail.com
+- username: local_default
+- password: local_default

+You call our server using:
+- username: team12_local
+- password: team12_local

+After that, our local server can call your local server using:
+- remote_username: local_default@mail.com
+- remote_password: local_default

+This assumes that:
+- team12 (your) server is running at http://127.0.0.1:8012
+- team10 (our) server is running at http://127.0.0.1:8000 or http://127.0.0.1:8080

+Contact us on discord if this is not feasible.

 ### Method 1: python manage.py shell

 So...
 Nodes are just Authors.
 We sadly don't have any endpoint for that just yet!